 What is a veterinarian?

 A veterinarian is a medical professional who cares for the health and well-being of animals in much the same way a doctor does for people.
 They examine patients, diagnose diseases, perform surgery, treat sick and injured animals, and advise owners on the proper care and feeding of animals.
-A veterinarian may treat many different types of animals or may specialize in specific animal species, such as cats and dogs, horses, beef cattle, or birds.
-They use much of the same modern medical equipment and surgical tools as doctors, including X-rays, ultrasounds, and MRI equipment.
-These professionals can be found working in veterinary clinics, veterinary hospitals, zoos, laboratories, and on farms and ranches.
-They can also be found teaching in veterinary schools.
+These professionals may treat many different types of animals or specialize in specific animal species, such as cats and dogs, horses, beef cattle, or birds.

 Most veterinarians work in veterinary clinics and typically treat household pets.
 Others may work in laboratories, university classrooms, the government, or zoos.
 Others work on farms, at stables, or on ranches.
 Some may work in the wild or for food preparation inspectors.
-The environment an individual works in depends on the types of species they treat and their type of veterinary specialty.
+Their work environment depends on the types of species they treat and their type of veterinary specialty.

-Veterinarians in clinics work inside, treating patients, performing surgeries, and doing paperwork.
-Those who work outside, typically treating horses and other livestock, usually travel in all types of weather to farms and stables.
-They may have to perform surgeries under unsanitary conditions.
-Those in research work in labs.
-Some inspect slaughterhouses and food-processing plants and write reports on their findings.
+Veterinarians in clinics work inside, treating patients and performing surgeries.
+Those who work outside, typically treating horses and other livestock, usually travel to farms and stables and may have to perform surgeries under unsanitary conditions.
+Those in research commonly work in lab and food-processing plants.

-Working as a veterinarian can sometimes be stressful and emotionally draining as they deal with sick and often frightened animals and nervous owners.
-They may be exposed to diseases, bites, scratches, and other injuries, and may wear gloves and masks when examining patients.
+Working in this role can sometimes be stressful and emotionally draining as they deal with sick and often frightened animals and nervous owners.
+They may be exposed to diseases, bites, scratches, and other injuries.
 Animal clinics can be noisy and full of distinct animal smells, especially those that board animals.

 Typical work hours